• Skip to primary navigation

 • Pour in the vegetable stock, give it another stir and add the cinnamon and bay leaf.
 Bring to a simmer, season with salt, then pop the lid on.
 Turn the heat down to low.

-• Cook for 25 minutes, then take off the heat.
+• Cook for 25 minutes.
 Remove the lid and fluff up the rice with a fork.
 Replace the lid until you're ready to serve.

 Notes